focallocal/fl-maps/README.md

 ![Focallocal logo](http://news.focallocal.org/wp-content/uploads/2015/02/focallocal-very-low-res1-min.png)

-**Please note this guide is depreciated**

 The main resorce for developers on this codebase is in the forums at Publichappinessmovement.com under the Web-dev, Reactjs and Documentation tags.

+Want to get coding?
 The most likely page you are looking for is the Getting Started Guide here: https://publichappinessmovement.com/t/topic/1370

+Or comment with your skills and what you want to gain from working on our kinder-world open source mission and one of the other team members will guide you to getting started: https://publichappinessmovement.com/c/web-developers/

 __________

+**Please note this guide is depreciated**

 This is the base branch for the new react-based fl-maps project.